pyinstaller/pyinstaller/doc/source/Manual.rst

-Functional changes include an easier way to include data files in the bundle (LINK HERE) and changes to the "hook" API (LINK HERE).
+Functional changes include an easier way to include data files in the bundle (LINK HERE) changes to the "hook" API (LINK HERE), and removal of support for Python prior to 2.7.

 Requirements
 ============